 Some roofing contractors don’t pull a permit simply to cut costs, but oftentimes there are more serious implications when a contractor is not pulling a permit.
-Potentially, it could mean that your roofing contractor is not registered with the city or town you live in—remember, if they are not registered with your city the contractor has yet to become licensed and prove that they are insured with your city officials.
+It could mean that your roofing contractor is not registered with the city or town you live in—remember, if they are not registered with your city the contractor has yet to become licensed and prove that they are insured with your city officials.

 The biggest takeaway we want you to have is that a roof permit protects both you as the homeowner, and us as the roofing contractor.
-With a 3rd party (the city) inspecting our work (or any roofing contractor’s work) you can be assured that your roof was installed properly and is within your city’s code.
+With a 3rd party (the city) inspecting our work (or any roofing contractor’s work) you can be assured that your roof was properly installed and is within your city’s code.

 How do I know if my roofer pulled a permit?